MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 Before deploying Microsoft Teams in your organization, you need to evaluate Microsoft Team’s compliance features to meet the organization’s requirements.

-#### Task 1 – Activate sensitivity labels for Teams
+#### Task 1 – Activate sensitivity lables for Teams

 You need to evaluate governance for Microsoft 365 Groups before deploying them in your organizations.
-In this task, you will activate the sensitivity labels for Teams in Azure AD, for being able to assign labels to teams.
+In this task, you will activate the sensitivity lables for Teams in Azure AD, for being able to assign labels to teams.

 Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
 Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
 Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
 Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.